yetanalytics/flint/doc/expr.md

 The `count` aggregate can accept either a normal expression or a wildcard, so both (for example) `(count ?x)` and `(count *)` are valid.

 Unlike other expressions, aggregates in Flint support keyword arguments.
 Every aggregate function supports the `:distinct?` keyword arg, which accepts a boolean value.
 If `:distinct?` is `true`, then `DISTINCT` is added to the arg list in SPARQL.
-For example,
+The example,
 ```clojure
 (sum ?x :distinct? true)
 ```